mongodb/specifications/source/change-streams.rst

 The helper method must construct an aggregation command with a REQUIRED initial ``$changeStream`` stage.
 A driver MUST NOT throw a custom exception if multiple ``$changeStream`` stages are present (e.g. if a user also passed ``$changeStream`` in the pipeline supplied to the helper), as the server will return an error.

 The helper method MUST determine a read concern for the operation in accordance with the `Read and Write Concern specification <https://github.com/mongodb/specifications/blob/master/source/read-write-concern/read-write-concern.rst#via-code>`_.
-The initial implementation of change streams on the server requires a “majority” read concern, drivers MUST document this requirement.
+The initial implementation of change streams on the server requires a “majority” read concern or no read concern.
+Drivers MUST document this requirement.
 Drivers SHALL NOT throw an exception if any other read concern is specified, but instead should depend on the server to return an error.

 The stage has the following shape: